vmstio/docs/content/about/search.md

 The availability of the more advanced full text searching depends on whether your server has implemented additional indexing infrastructure.

-On vmst.io we have full text search backended by our dedicated search indexing server ([Khan](https://memory-alpha.fandom.com/wiki/Khan_Noonien_Singh)) which is a 2 vCPU x 8GB RAM managed OpenSearch instance hosted at DigitalOcean.
+On vmst.io we have full text search backended by our dedicated search indexing server ([Khan](https://memory-alpha.fandom.com/wiki/Khan_Noonien_Singh)) which is a cluster of three 2 vCPU x 4GB RAM managed OpenSearch instance hosted at DigitalOcean.

 ## Basic Search